 And here are the three I've got coming up myself:

 Winter Solstice Ritual Workshop with Pam Grossman

 Presented by Phantasmaphile

 ***You must RSVP to phantasmaphile [at] gmail.com if you’d like to attend, as space is limited

 -Any altar objects you like.
-These can be decorative (Summery decor of any kind is welcome), and/or personal objects which you’d like to have charged
+These can be decorative (Yule or winter decorations of any kind are welcome), and/or personal objects which you’d like to have charged

 -A cushion, pillow, or fabric, as we will be sitting on the floor (chairs will be available for those who need).